unseemly/unseemly.github.io/index.md

  abstract over surface syntax, control flow, and binding.

-But if you write in a typed language, you almost certainly hear the advice to use the macro system sparingly, if at all.
+But if you write in a typed language, you almost certainly hear the advice to use the macro system sparingly.
 And Lisps (usually) lack a type system altogether.

-While type errors treat the functions you invoke as a black box, as soon as a macro is involved, you have to wade through the macro-generated code to figure out why the macro went wrong, even if the error had nothing to do with the macro!
+While type errors respect *function* boundaries, as soon as a *macro* is involved, you have to wade through the macro-generated code to figure out why the macro went wrong, even if the error had nothing to do with the macro!
 And type errors are the user interface of a typed language;
- they have to comprehensible!
+ they have to be comprehensible!

-If the programmer is responsible for generated code, code generation is not an abstraction.
+If the type system holds you responsible for generated code, code generation is not an abstraction.

-# Unseemly
+# Unseemly is a typed macro language

 Languages descended from ML often have names with "ML" in them.
 Languages descended from Scheme often have names suggesting improper behavior.